austencloud/tka-studio/docs/AUTH_README.md

 # Firebase Authentication Setup - Complete Guide

 Welcome!
-This guide will help you add Facebook and Google authentication to your TKA application using Firebase.
+This guide will help you add Facebook and Google authentication to your TKA Studio application using Firebase.

 ## What's Been Built